xquared-design/TeamTimothy/Code/PinOut.md

 ## Nominal button functions from left to right

-C button can be in joystick (button 6)
+C button will be in joystick (button 6)

 A, B, Combo 1, Combo 2, Z (buttons 1-5)